jamielob/reloader/packages/reloader/README.md

 {{/if}}
 ```

-It also provides an easy reload event that you can attach to a button that will show the splash screen and update to the latest version.
+It also provides an easy reload event that you can attach to a button that will briefly show the splash screen and update to the latest version.
 Simply add the `reloader-update` attribute to a button.

 ```
 {{#if updateAvailable}}